Diana has a broad-based international trade practice with a focus on trade litigation and international dispute settlement litigation.

 Diana provides advice to corporations and foreign governments on trade law and policy, litigation, and administrative proceedings.
 She represents and advises clients in trade remedy cases in the United States, such as antidumping and countervailing duty proceedings, global safeguard actions under Section 201, national security measures under Section 232, as well as Section 337 proceedings.
 Diana is well versed in the exclusion process under recent global safeguard measures and successfully assisted clients obtain exclusions for their products.
 She also advises clients in matters before US Customs and Border Protection, including penalty and other enforcement actions, prior disclosures, protests, ruling requests, reconsideration requests and related matters.
 She regularly appears before the US Department of Commerce and the US International Trade Commission.

 Diana has litigated international trade disputes before the US Court of International Trade, the US Court of Appeals for the Federal Circuit, and binational panels convened under Chapter 19 of the North American Free Trade Agreement.
-She has represented leading multinational producers and US importers in various industries from solar panels, bearings, steel, chemical products, composite materials, packaging, and food products.
+She has represented leading multinational producers and US importers in various industries including bearings, steel, solar panels, chemical products, composite materials, packaging, and food products.
 She is proud to have been recognized by Legal500 in 2015, 2017, and 2018 as a recommended attorney for her expertise in trade remedy proceedings and international trade litigation.

 As part of her international dispute settlement practice, Diana provides counseling on bilateral and multilateral free trade agreements, including dispute settlement proceedings under the World Trade Organization (WTO).
 She has represented clients in litigation before the WTO in Geneva.